qragsda80/Pi_In_The_Sky/README.md

 The most difficult challenge to overcome in code is to be able to program the joysticks on a controller to accurately control the drone

+#### Motor Control

-Motor Control: The diagram below shows how the motors will need to operate in order to move the drone is specific ways
+The diagram below shows how the motors will need to operate in order to move the drone is specific ways

 ![download](Images/download.png)

-Coding:
+#### Code Technicalities

 I found this code snippet from online that moves a drone with joysticks using arduino: